csci344/spring2025/pages/_assignments/tutorial03.md

 * If your new developer already knows Tailwind, they can hit the ground running without any learning curve (at least on the CSS side of things).
 * The developers of Tailwind and other design systems have spent years abstracting common design patterns so you don't have to.
 The framework will ultimately save time.
 * Some design systems are cross-platform (iOS, Android, etc.) -- so once the design team creates the customized Tailwind theme, each team (web team, iOS team, etc.) can apply the same rules and classes for a consistent, cross-platform look and feel.

-{:.compact}
+{:.info}

-## Recommended Tasks (Optional)
+> ## Recommended Tasks (Optional)
-If you think that front-end web dev might be something you'd like to pursue, I recommend that you spend a little more time with the Tailwind framework by looking at some pre-made templates and widgets.
+> If you think that front-end web dev might be something you'd like to pursue, I recommend that you spend a little more time with the Tailwind framework by looking at some pre-made templates and widgets.
 Here's a suggested set of tasks:
+>

-1. Browse some of the free Tailwind widget / theme websites:
+> 1. Browse some of the free Tailwind widget / theme websites:
     * <a href="https://tailwindcss.com/docs/container" target="_blank">Tailwind Documentation</a>
     * <a href="https://www.hyperui.dev/" target="_blank">HyperUI</a>
     * <a href="https://merakiui.com/components" target="_blank">MerakiUI</a>
     * <a href="https://www.tailwindawesome.com/?price=free&type=template" target="_blank">Tailwind Awesome</a>
-    {:.compact}
-1. Try to find some HTML snippets common widgets (such as the ones listed below), and paste them into the `get_creative.html` webpage:
+> 1. Try to find some HTML snippets common widgets (such as the ones listed below), and paste them into the `get_creative.html` webpage:
     * A header / nav bar
     * A landing section (sometimes called a "Hero Section")
     * A card
     * A footer
-    {:.compact}
-1. Try to customize the colors, widths, etc. of the frankenstein page you just made.
+> 1. Try to customize the colors, widths, etc. of the frankenstein page you just made.
-1. If you want to take a look at a sample, take a look at <a href="https://vanwars.github.io/csci344/tutorials/tutorial04/get-creative.html" target="_blank">Sarah's Tailwind experiments</a>.
+> 1. If you want to take a look at a sample, take a look at <a href="https://vanwars.github.io/csci344/tutorials/tutorial03/get-creative.html" target="_blank">Sarah's Tailwind experiments</a>.

 ## What to Turn In
 Please create a link from your homepage to your completed tutorial 4 (see <a href="https://vanwars.github.io/csci344" target="_blank">Sarah's homepage</a> for an example).
 Then, commit and push all of your edits to GitHub and, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.